Bram-Hub/DPTrees/README.txt

 python to environment variables.

-To run this program, enter the windows command prompt and navigate to the directory containing this program.
+To run this program, enter the windows command prompt and navigate to the directory containing both 'dp.exe' and 'DPTrees.py'.
 Once you are there, enter the following command:

 py DPTrees.py